-- Audit of staff development needs - In -house INSET and training for staff delivered by the SENCO and others e.g. Surrey specialist teachers, EPs, health professionals, Babcock 4S consultants - Individual staff (teachers and TAs) have developed specialist areas e.g. communication, literacy interventions through attending training or received input at school from specialists e.g. PSS for pupils with PD, HI and VI or MSI or via programmes from Surrey SEND Teaching School - Induction led by the SENCO for new staff in school in relation to SEN policy and practice - The SENCO's own professional development e.g. attendance at SENCO networks, courses, conferences and specialist knowledge and experience
+- Audit of staff development needs - In -house INSET and training for staff delivered by the SENCO and others e.g. Surrey specialist teachers, EPs, health professionals, - Individual staff (teachers and LSAs) have developed specialist areas e.g. communication, literacy interventions through attending training or received input at school from specialists e.g. PSS for pupils with PD, HI and VI or MSI or via programmes from Surrey SEND Teaching School - Induction led by the SENCO for new staff in school in relation to SEN policy and practice - The SENCO's own professional development e.g. attendance at SENCO networks, courses, conferences and specialist knowledge and experience - The school SENCO undertaking the National SENCO Award